MicrosoftDocs/entra-docs/docs/identity/saas-apps/tableau-online-provisioning-tutorial.md

 * Start small.
 Test with a small set of users and groups before rolling out to everyone.
 When scope for provisioning is set to assigned users and groups, you can control this by assigning one or two users or groups to the app.
 When scope is set to all users and groups, you can specify an [attribute based scoping filter](~/identity/app-provisioning/define-conditional-rules-for-provisioning-user-accounts.md).

-* If you need additional roles, you can [update the application manifest](~/identity-platform/howto-add-app-roles-in-apps.md) to add new roles.
+* If you need more roles, you can [update the application manifest](~/identity-platform/howto-add-app-roles-in-apps.md) to add new roles.

 ### Recommendations
 Tableau Cloud will only store the highest privileged role that is assigned to a user.
-In other words, if a user is assigned to two groups, the user’s role will reflect the highest privileged role.
+In other words, if a user is assigned to two groups,  the user’s role reflects the highest privileged role.

 To keep track of role assignments, you can create two purpose-specific groups for role assignments.
 For example, you can create groups such as Tableau – Creator, and Tableau – Explorer, and so on.
 Assignment would then look like: